decarv/gsoc24/README.md

 For the **Phase 2**, I first propose the definition of tests and profiling (for speed and memory) for pgagroal's new ev, done in different settings, enabling comparison between previous and future versions.

-The idea here is to acurately measure resource utilisation for pgagroal in areas we believe are important for a connection pool, so that we can make sure that pgagroal is going on the direction we believe is correct.
+The idea here is to acurately measure resource utilization for pgagroal in areas we believe are important for a connection pool, so that we can make sure that pgagroal is going on the direction we believe is correct.

 The specific benchmark criteria (performance metrics) should be discussed with the community prior to the development of the strategy, but this should include attempts to measure latency, throughput, CPU usage, and memory footprint.

-This will enable the identification of bottlenecks and places where pgagroal can benefit from optimizations while being able to measure potential optimizations implementations.
+Measuring resource utilization will enable the identification of bottlenecks and places where pgagroal can benefit from optimizations while enabling to measure potential optimizations implementations.

 Second, I propose diving deeper into improvements that could be made to the simple ev implementation of the previous phase, here I intend to investigate the potential necessary changes of structure of the main code, considering (a) the usage of io\_uring to replace epoll or to complement its work, (b) the different configurations for epoll (e.g. edge vs. level trigger), (c) other optimizations (e.g. cache performance, memory layout, reducing system calls, vectorization).